Excel Data Analysis – Conditional Formatting in Excel

 9. Enter the formula =$C2=”USA”

-See also Excel Introduction - Range in Excel
+See also Excel Data Analysis - What-If Analysis in Excel

 10. Select a formatting style and click OK.